stafyniaksacha/vue-kuzzle/README.md

 });
 ```

+> the `connected` and `disconnected` events will be trigged on component creation if the connection is already in the requested state

 ## Switching connection & protocols

-You might need to switch connection betweed differents servers.
+You might need to switch the active connection between different servers.
 You can set the `this.$kuzzle` property by a new instance of `Kuzzle`, the plugin will try to connect the new instance if a previous connection was open.

 ```javascript